Square LEAPS For The Win (NYSE:SQ)

 Square's valuation is coming off a two-year base

-Square's stock appreciated substantially so far this year, but the stock first reached this valuation in the Summer of 2018.
+Square's stock appreciated substantially so far this year, but the stock first reached this valuation in the summer of 2018.
 This two-year basing consolidation appears poised to break out here, and it makes sense that it would.
-Square’s business continues to grow and current market conditions favor businesses with characteristics like Square has.
+Square's business continues to grow and current market conditions favor businesses with characteristics like Square has.

 Moreover, the business continues to grow, and its core customer base appears more resilient than the market average.
 Square's core clientele are entrepreneurs, and that is a group that will find some opportunity in almost any crisis.